 Versions of FICO

 There are dozens of FICO versions which vary depending on who is requesting the credit score, such as a bank or car dealer.
-The type of loan you are getting may also play a role.
+The type of loan you are getting may also be a factor.
 In addition, FICO releases updated credit scoring models periodically.
 However, lenders can choose to stick to their current versions.
 Thus, different lenders might be using an older version of FICO like FICO 5 or the most current version (FICO 9).

 VantageScore also looks at trends over time.
-For example, are you making minimum payments or are you actively paying down debt?
+For instance, are you making minimum payments or are you actively paying down debt?
 ScoreShuttle and various financial institutions offer free credit scoring data, often using VantageScore 3.0, to give consumers a general idea of where they stand.
 This information can also help determine whether or not improvements need to be made.
 To access your free VantageScore 3.0 credit report and score, click below.

-Credit Bureau-Specific Scoring Models
+Less Common Credit Scoring Models

 - TransRisk – Based on TransUnion data, this specialized credit scoring model is used to determine a borrower’s risk on new, rather than existing accounts.